iterative/dvc.org/content/docs/command-reference/import.md

   > [Importing and updating fixed revisions](#example-importing-and-updating-fixed-revisions)
   > example below).

-- `--no-exec` - create the import `.dvc` file but don't download `url` (assumes that the data source is valid).
+- `--no-exec` - create the import `.dvc` file without accessing `url` (assumes that the data source is valid).
 This is useful if you need to define the project imports quickly, and import the data later (use `dvc update` to finish the operation(s)).

-- `--no-download` - create the import `.dvc` with data checksums but without downloading the associated data.
-This is useful if you need track changes in remote data but do not (yet) need to download data to the local workspace.
-  Data can be later downloaded using `dvc pull`.
+- `--no-download` - create the import `.dvc` file including the source data [version](https://git-scm.com/docs/revisions) but without downloading the associated data.
+This is useful if you need track changes in remote data without using local storage space (yet).
+The data can be downloaded later using `dvc pull`.
+File hashes can be updated using `dvc update --no-download`.

 - `-j <number>`, `--jobs <number>` - parallelism level for DVC to download data from the remote.
 The default value is `4 * cpu_count()`.
 Using more jobs may